alialhasnawi/fsm/README.md

 ### **[fsm](https://alialhasnawi.github.io/fsm/)**
 *Extension to [Evan Wallace's](http://madebyevan.com/) fsm for state elimination*
 - Draw deterministic and nondeterministic finite automata.
 - Eliminate states using the `\` key.
+Only states not marked with a starting arrow or as accepting can be eliminated.
 - Perform subset construction by right clicking.
+Subset construction will not occur without a clearly defined start.
 - Uses the [shunting-yard algorithm](https://en.wikipedia.org/wiki/Shunting-yard_algorithm).